a20351766/udo.1.4.0/docs/source/write_first_app.rst

           ``fabcar/javascript`` subdirectory within your local clone of the ``fabric-samples`` repo.

-Run the following command to install the Fabric dependencies for the applications.
+Run the following command to install the UDO dependencies for the applications.
 It will take about a minute to complete:

 .. code:: bash